byuccl/WaFoVe/README.md

 * Two verilog netlists being compared must have the same IO ports.
 * The verilog files must be netlists, they cannot be a regular design.
 * A tech-library is required for IVerilog to properly implement their testbenches.
 (Note: A defualt library is pulled from Yosys during the Make process.)
 * Clocks must be named "clk" at this point.
-Future implementations for this will be made.
-* The effectiveness of the testbenches is not considered at this time.
-In the future, tests will be made to show their effectiveness.